abisxir/omx/README.md

     Store<CustomerEntity> store = Database.getInstance().getStore("demo", CustomerEntity.class);

 The following lines create a new customer.
-It would throw an exception if the customer was already exist.
+It would throw an exception, if the customer was already created.

     CustomerEntity entity = new CustomerEntity();